A search for hypercompact HII regions in the Galactic Plane

 Thompson, M. A.

 Tian, W. W.

-We have carried out the largest and most unbiased search for hypercompact (HC) HII regions.
-Our method combines four interferometric radio continuum surveys (THOR, CORNISH, MAGPIS and White2005) with far-infrared and sub-mm Galactic Plane surveys (Hi$-$GAL and ATLASGAL) to identify embedded HII regions with positive spectral indices.
-Of a total sample of 534 radio sources with positive spectral indices, we have identified 120 positive spectra HII regions embedded within molecular cloud clumps.
-None of these HII regions fulfills the canonical definition of an HCHII region at 5 GHz.
-We suggest that HCHII regions have a hierarchical structure of ionized gas that results in an extended morphology at 5 GHz.
-Examining known ultracompact (UC) HII region surveys, we find that roughly half of those detected have positive spectral indices.
-These rising spectra HII regions are statistically more luminous and possess higher Lyman continuum fluxes than HII regions with flat or negative indices (i.e., not-rising).
-We see no differences in clump mass, linear diameter or luminosity-to-mass ratio between rising spectrum and not-rising spectrum HII regions.
+We have carried out the largest and most unbiased search for hypercompact (HC) H II regions.
+Our method combines four interferometric radio continuum surveys (THOR, CORNISH, MAGPIS, and White2005) with far-infrared and sub-mm Galactic Plane surveys to identify embedded H II regions with positive spectral indices; 120 positive spectrum H II regions have been identified from a total sample of 534 positive spectral index radio sources.
+None of these H II regions, including the known HC H II regions recovered in our search, fulfills the canonical definition of an HC H II region at 5 GHz.
+We suggest that the current canonical definition of HC H II regions is not accurate and should be revised to include a hierarchical structure of ionized gas that results in an extended morphology at 5 GHz.
+Correlating our search with known ultracompact (UC) H II region surveys, we find that roughly half of detected UC H II regions have positive spectral indices, instead of more commonly assumed flat and optically thin spectra.
+This implies a mix of optically thin and thick emission and has important implications for previous analyses which have so far assumed optically thin emission for these objects.
+Positive spectrum H II regions are statistically more luminous and possess higher Lyman continuum fluxes than H II regions with flat or negative indices.
+Positive spectrum H II regions are thus more likely to be associated with more luminous and massive stars.
+No differences are found in clump mass, linear diameter, or luminosity-to-mass ratio between positive spectrum and non-positive spectrum H II regions.